cahayazulkafli/dotfiles/README.md

 Red and black contrast theme.

-Mainly for Arch and Gentoo (with slight modifications of rofi powermenu), but still usable for distributions running systemd.
+Mainly for Arch and Gentoo (with slight modifications of rofi shell scripts), but still usable for distributions running systemd.

 # Required dependencies:
 - bspwm (Tiling window manager to use)